mikepruett3/owa-desktop/README.md

 Outlook Desktop is a simple  Outlook Web (Office 365) Desktop application, built using [ElectronJS](https://www.electronjs.org).

-## Features (Tray)
+## Features

 - Control for Hardware Acceleration

 ## Installation

-Dowload the lates [release](https://github.com/mikepruett3/owa-desktop/releases) for Windows.
-Unfortunatley I am not able to provide packages for Linux or MacOS at this time.
+Dowload the latest [release](https://github.com/mikepruett3/owa-desktop/releases) for Windows, Linux and MacOS.

 For Windows... a standard Exectuable is provided, as well as a NuGet package.